jokla/jokla.github.io/_posts/2014-09-29-sdk-c-romeo.md

 * Now you can run the application specifing the IP of the robot:
 `$ ./build-toolchain_romeo/sdk/bin/getimages_visp 198.18.0.1`

-NB: Rember to run before:
+NB: Remember to run before:
 `$ sudo ip route (see internal documentation)...`

 ## Romeo's Camera Control